CharanKasala/File_Transfer_using_Cache_TCP_UDP/README.md

 This will Start the cache on the specified <port>.
 Connects to the server using the provided <server_ip> and <server_port>.
-The <protocol> can be either tcp or snw but it should be the same selected in the server.
+The <protocol> can be either tcp or snw but it should be the same  one selected while running the server..

-6. **Run the client:** The client uploads and downloads files, interacting with both the cache and the server.
+5. **Run the client:** The client uploads and downloads files, interacting with both the cache and the server.

         python client.py <server_ip> <server_port> <cache_ip> <cache_port> <protocol>

+This will start the client.
+Connects to the server using <server_ip> and <server_port>.
+Connects to the cache using <cache_ip> and <cache_port>.
+The <protocol> can be either tcp or snw but it should be the same one selected while running the server.

 7. **Upload a file to the server:** Use the put command to upload a file from the client to the server.